JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

  - From the classic Strunk and White English writing guide:
      > A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts (**and, code should have no unnecessary constructs**).
  - Concise code means on a larger program more will fit in your brain's working set
- - This focus on concision mirrors mathematicians who are obsessed with this in their writing
-     - Perhaps in an unhealthy way sometimes
 2. Modularity / focus of responsibility
-  - Make clear, strong divisions of responsibility between different modules and functions
+  - Make clear divisions of responsibility between different modules and functions
   - Attempt to make this factoring of responsibilities the most elegant which will aid in theme 1. above.
-  - (This is also a theme of OO design, a similar principle applies there)
-3. Avoid side effects; it will help you achieve 1. and 2.
+3. Generally avoid side effects; it will help you achieve 1. and 2.
-  - Recall how pure functional code is referentially transparent, the behavior is all in the interface with no "hidden" effects.
+  - Recall how pure functional code is referentially transparent, the behavior is all in the interface with no "hidden" actions.
-  - Conversely, use side effects instead of standing on your head to make something functional
   - Side effect world view is a state machine vs functional view as a pipeline explicitly passing data on
-  - Get your head into pipeline mode when writing functional code
+     - Aim for pipeline mode when writing functional code
-  - If the pipeline metaphor is failing, add state
+  - If the pipeline metaphor is failing, add side effects
-     - And if you are a beginning FPer, try three more times to get the pipeline view going
-4. Speed schmeed (much of the time)
+4. Speed
   - There is always a trade-off in programming between efficiency and elegance
-  - Prioritize concision and modularity over running time and space
+  - Much of the time it is possiuble to prioritize concision and modularity over running time and space
-  - **unless** speed matters (the point is, it often does not)
+  - **But**, sometimes speed really matters
+    - When data sets get large or algorithms
-    - If speed was so important, Python and JavaScript would not exist; they are ~5-10 times slower.
+    - Note that Python and JavaScript are ~5-10 times slower than C or OCaml, a case in point for speed not a priority
-    - Do generally avoid high polynomial or exponential algorithms
+    - Do generally avoid high polynomial or exponential algorithms unless uses are all small
     - Also pay more attention when data sets get very large, even n vs n log n gets noticeable there.

 ### FP Idioms